 Note: For Lifesaving World Championships each team shall consist of two males and two females.
 The first competitor is to complete the run leg, the second competitor the swim, the third the board, and the last competitor is to complete the ski leg and run to finish the event at the finish arch (or flags) on the beach.
-A single ballot shall be undertaken prior to the commencement of competition to determine each gender for the legs of the event.
+Each team may select the legs of the event in which their two men and two women competitors participate.